Frequently Asked Questions

 We neither require nor grant personal interviews.
 However, if you visit the university and need to speak to a counselor to discuss a unique situation, we are more than happy to meet with you.

 Mid-year grades may be requested to be reviewed with a student's application.
-While mid-year grades are not required, studies have shown that students who experience a drop in their senior year grades will often follow with poor grades in their freshman year of college, so it is always in your best interest to continue to do well through senior year.
+While mid-year grades are not required, studies have shown that students who experience a drop in their senior year grades will often follow with poor grades in their first year of college, so it is always in your best interest to continue to do well through senior year.
 JMU does require an official transcript for all admitted students after graduation.
 We reserve the right to rescind an offer of admission due to poor academic performance in the senior year.

 No. We recognize that there are differences in the overall strengths of high schools, but we are most interested in how well our candidates have taken advantage of the resources available to them.